muon-build/muon/doc/book/src/differences.md

 Meson maintains a global compiler cache, which means that all languages added by subprojects are available to the main project and vice-versa.
-This can hide bugs that will surface if the subproject is built by itself, or subproject calls are rearranged.
+This can hide bugs that will surface if the subproject is built by itself, or subproject calls are rearranged.  muon also maintains a global cache, but requires subprojects to still call add_languages to access this cache.

 ## backslash escaping in compiler defines

-Meson replaces `\` with `\\` in compiler defines.
+Meson replaces `\` with `\\` in compiler defines.  muon does not.
 This is legacy behavior that prevents you from using things like C escapes (e.g. `\n`) in compiler defines, at the benefit of making it easier to use windows paths.
 See meson commit aca93df184a32ed7faf3636c0fbe90d05cb67857 for more information:

 > Jon Turney:
 > Now that all command-line escaping for ninja is dealt with in the ninja